 The next step for Du Bois was to examine the conditions that could lead to "the abolition of the colour line" (Du Bois 1904a: 16).
-His text masterfully delineates a dynamic model of social equilibrium that shed brighter light on the factors that have impacted the advancement of Black Americans as a racial group.
-Using a mathematical analogy, Du Bois distinguished between dependent and independent social variables, which he considered "social quantities."
+His text masterfully delineates a dynamic model of social equilibrium that shed brighter light on the factors that affect the advancement of Black Americans as a racial group.
+Using mathematical analogies, Du Bois distinguished between dependent and independent social variables, which he considered "social quantities."
 To our knowledge, the significance of this passage of the text has been overlooked by previous commentators.
 The reasoning is the following: